spacotto/swifty-companion/README.md

 # Swifty Companion

-A cross-platform mobile companion application built for the **42 Network** coding school community.

-## What is Swifty Companion?

 **Swifty Companion** is a mobile directory application.
 It allows users to look up intra profiles within the global 42 school network and view an up-to-date summary of their academic journey, technical skills, and project accomplishments.

 ## Key Features (At a Glance)